gh0stfriend/gh0stfriend/README.md

 - 👋 Hi, I’m @gh0stfriend
-- 👀 I’m interested in all things Python.
+- 👀 I’m a Data Scientist whose also interested in all things Python.
-- 🌱 I’m currently learning how to code properly in Python. ;-)
+- 🌱 I’m constantly learning and honing my Data Science skills.
-- 💞️ I’m looking to collaborate on any project where my contributions can make an impact.
+- 💞️ I’m open to collaborating on any project where my contributions can make an impact.
 - ⚡ Fun fact: I just opened my Github account so the fun is only starting ;-)

 <!---